-The child minder runs her service well and complies with the regulations and national minimum standards.
-The child minder works alongside her daughter, who is also a registered child minder, both working at the same address.
+The child minder runs her service well and complies with nearly all the regulations and national minimum standards.
+The child minder works alongside her mother, who is also a registered child minder, both working at the same address.
 They work effectively together and share their roles within their care for the children.
 All household members have up to date disclosure and barring service checks (DBS).
 The child minder has an up-to-date Statement of Purpose and generally keeps CIW up to date with any changes at the service via her online account.
+However, she must ensure all information is provided via her online account as well as the other registered child minder at the same address.

 Overall, she maintains her records accurately.
 Registers are complete, with actual times of children's arrival and departure.
 Including a daily record of who is caring for children.
-Following our inspection visit, the child minder confirmed she will also record if any household members are present when minding takes place.
+Following our inspection visit, the child minder has confirmed she will also record if any household members are present when minding takes place.
 Children have accurate and complete contracts, with a range of consent forms in place.
-Following the inspection, the child minder has confirmed she has instigated consent for contact with the pet dog and for sleeping in a pram.
+Following the inspection, the child minder has assured us consent for contact with the pet dog and for sleeping in a pram has been put in place.
 The child minder has systems in place to regularly review her policies.
 Although some require further development to reflect changes in legislation and guidance.
 The child minder has up to date certificates such as public liability insurance and ICO (Information Commissioners Office).